-- 9.3.2.1 A person's actual, reasonable and necessary moving expenses for moving personal property from a dwelling may be determined based on one, or a combination of the following methods: - (A) Commercial Move - moves performed by a professional mover. - At least two estimates from qualified commercial movers must be obtained by the displacee or the Department if the estimated cost to move exceeds \$10,000.
-If less than \$10,000 the District Relocation Administrator has the discretion to obtain a single estimate or require two estimates.
-Reimbursement is limited to the lower estimated amount. - Self-Move moves that may be performed by the displaced person in one (B) or a combination of the following methods:
+9.3.2.1 A displaced person's actual, reasonable and necessary moving expenses for moving personal property from a dwelling may be determined based on one, or a combination of the following methods:

+- (A) Commercial Move moves performed by a professional mover. - (1) At least two estimates from qualified commercial movers must be obtained by the displacee or the Department.
+Reimbursement is limited to the lowest estimated amount

-(1) Fixed residential moving cost schedule
+Topic 575-000-000

+Right of Way Manual Effective Date: April 15, 1999

+Relocation Revised: June 3, 2025
-Any person displaced from a dwelling, seasonal residence or dormitory style room is entitled to receive this payment as an alternative to payment for actual moving and related expenses.
-This payment shall be determined in accordance to the Fixed Payment Residential Move (Section 9.3.11) approved by the Federal Highway Administration and published in the Federal Register on a periodic basis.
-The payment to a person with minimal personal possessions who is in occupancy of a dormitory style room, or a person whose residential move is performed by the Department at no cost to the person shall be limited to \$100.00 in accordance with the most recent edition of the Fixed Residential Moving Cost Schedule.

-(2) Actual cost move - supported by receipted bills.

-When a question exists as to the reasonableness of an expense the Department may obtain estimates prepared by qualified movers.
-Estimated costs exceeding \$10,000 require two estimates with reimbursement being limited to the lower of the two.
-If the estimated cost is less than \$10,000 the District Relocation Administrator has discretion to utilize a single estimate.
-Payment will be based on the lesser of the actual expenses incurred or the low estimate.
+- (B) Self-Move moves that are performed by the displaced person in one or a combination of the following methods: - (1) Fixed Residential Moving Cost Schedule Any person displaced from a dwelling, seasonal residence or dormitory style room is entitled to receive this payment as an alternative to payment for actual moving and related expenses.
+This payment shall be determined in accordance with Section 9.3.4, Fixed Residential Moving Cost Schedule, approved by the Federal Highway Administration and published in the Federal Register on a periodic basis.
+The payment to a person with minimal personal possessions who is in occupancy of a dormitory style room, or a person whose residential move is performed by the Department at no cost to the person shall be limited to \$100.00 in accordance with the most recent edition of the Fixed Residential Moving Cost Schedule. - (2) Actual Cost Move actual, reasonable and necessary costs supported by invoices or receipted bills for labor and equipment.
+Hourly labor rates should not exceed the cost paid by a commercial mover.
+Cost for moving personal property that requires special handling should not exceed the hourly market rate for a commercial specialist.
+Equipment rental fees should be based on the actual cost of renting the equipment, but not exceed the cost paid by a commercial mover.
+If a question exists as to the reasonableness of an expense the Department may obtain estimates prepared by qualified movers to use as the standard in determining payment. - (3) A moving cost estimate Prepared by a qualified Department staff person, as developed from the thorough review of the personal property to be moved and documented costs for materials, equipment, and labor.
+Hourly labor rates should not exceed the cost paid by a commercial mover for moving staff.
+Costs for moving residential personal property that requires special handling should not exceed the hourly rate for a commercial specialist.
+Equipment rental fees should be based on the actual cost of renting the equipment but not exceed the cost paid by a commercial mover.
+The cost of materials should equal those readily available locally.

+9.3.2.2 Documentation of actual expenses incurred, such as receipted bills, or invoices from the commercial mover must be submitted to the District.

+Topic 575-000-000

+Right of Way Manual Effective Date: April 15, 1999

+Relocation Revised: June 3, 2025